What Does a Registered Psychologist Actually Do? A Straightforward Guide

 "The students who thrive don't just endure the training years - they reframe challenges as skill-building opportunities, viewing difficult cases as learning experiences and research obstacles as problem-solving practice that develops the resilience sustaining entire careers." - Dr. Mitchel Prinstein, Director of Clinical Psychology, University of North Carolina

-Licensing: The Final Steps to Independent Practice
+Registration: The Final Steps to Independent Practice in Alberta

-The EPPP: Psychology's National Licensing Exam
+The EPPP: Psychology's Licensing Exam

-EPPP Part 1 tests foundational knowledge across eight content domains: biological bases of behavior, cognitive-affective bases, social and cultural bases, growth and lifespan development, assessment and diagnosis, treatment intervention, research, and ethics.
+EPPP Part 1 tests foundational knowledge across eight content domains: biological bases of behaviour, cognitive-affective bases, social and cultural bases, growth and lifespan development, assessment and diagnosis, treatment intervention, research, and ethics.
 The exam contains 225 scored items administered over 4 hours and 15 minutes.

 Approximately 70-75% of candidates pass Part 1 on their first attempt.